 Whenever a new cool game title is announced, I search on the web to find its release date.
 This way I know when I can expect to get my hands on the game.
 It seems that I am not alone in doing this.
 After games are initially announced, often at one gaming conference or another, the web almost instantly fills with articles about it.

 I think it’s high time we reconsider how we fund journalism (and bloggers).
-The focus on mass produced garbage is not helping anyone.
-Not the websites that publishes them, nor the readers who must suffer through them, nor the advertisers who pay for the whole shebang.
+The focus on mass-produced garbage isn’t helping anyone.
+Not the websites that publish them, nor the readers who must suffer through them, nor the advertisers who pay for the whole shebang.
 Page-views and advertisements are the wrong metrics and tools.
 They systemically fail to uphold and value quality.
 They promote quantity and little else.

-The situation with new games’ release dates is just one reoccurring example I have been following.
-It is in no way unique to this one topic.
+The situation with new games’ release dates is just one reoccurring example I’ve been following.
+It is in no way unique to this topic.
 News on current events are just as filled with trash-actors as gaming news.

 Dedicated gaming news sites have had their chance to corner the informational market.
 They’ve blown it again and again.
 From now on, I believe I will rely on monitoring games’ pages on Wikipedia to stay up to date on their release dates.
 Wikipedia only asks for 2,00 USD a year and then usually shuts up.
 I wouldn’t even have to continuously doubt what happens next … .